UMM-CSci-3601/intro-to-git/MERGE_CONFLICTS.md

 Many projects, including ours, block pull requests from out-of-date branches as a safety measure.
 So, you'll need to bring your branches up to date before merging your pull requests.

+In general you want to keep your branch up-to-date with any changes that have been merged into `main` as much as you can.
+The longer you wait to merge changes in from `main`, the harder it will be and the more likely it is that you'll have merge conflicts when you do.

+Branches that get really disconnected from `main` often get abandoned because merging that work in just becomes too much hassle, and lots of potentially good work has been "lost" that way.

+In the next section we'll go over the mechanics of getting your branch up to do with `main`.

+## How to deal with merge conflicts

 When bringing your branches up to date, you might encounter merge conflicts.
 Here's how to deal with them!